Guerrilla Radio: Music video

-The promo was shot by production company Squeak Pictures in Los Angeles in October 1999 and directed by Honey, i.e., the husband-and-wife directorial team of Laura Kelly and Nicholas Brooks.
-The video which, among others, touches upon the exploitation of garment workers, parodies the popular late '90s Gap commercials directed by Pedro Romhanyi.
-These ads featured attractive young people singing songs while against a white backdrop, wearing Gap clothing.
-The phrase "everybody in denial" was a play on "everybody in khaki" which was a Gap TV ad campaign at the time.
+The music video, which touches upon consumer culture and the exploitation of garment workers, parodies the popular late '90s Gap commercials directed by Pedro Romhanyi.
+These ads featured attractive young people wearing Gap clothing singing songs against a white backdrop.
+The phrase "everybody in denial" is a play on "everybody in khaki", which was a Gap TV ad campaign at the time.
+The workers featured in the video were union members of the United States and Canada trade union for needletraders, industrial, and textile employees UNITE (now UNITE HERE) as themselves.